 Hood or No Hood?

 Many down jackets on this list are offered in hooded and non-hooded versions.
 The non-hooded version is slightly cheaper and weighs less, but you don’t get the advantage of the extra warmth, coverage, or comfort from a hood.
 For casual use or as a midlayer for skiing, many go without the hood and carry a separate beanie instead.
 For uses like backpacking and climbing, the opposite is the case: Most pay extra for a hood and don’t regret it.
-In our picks above, we listed down sweaters in the non-hooded versions and ultralight and heavyweight down jackets in hooded form, which is how most people purchase them.
-But in the end, it all comes down to intended use and how you plan to layer for your preferred activities.
+Ultimately, it all comes down to intended use and how you plan to layer for your preferred activities.
 For a deeper dive into the topic, see our article: Does Your Down Jacket Need a Hood?

-Sustainability: RDS-Certified Down, Recycled Fabrics, and PFC-Free DWR
+Sustainability: RDS-Certified Down, Recycled Fabrics, and PFAS-Free DWR

 Our impact on the environment has never been of greater concern, and it’s nice to see gear companies step it up with more sustainable practices.
 One measure we’re seeing more and more of is the use of responsibly sourced down (look for an RDS certification or, in the case of Patagonia, Advanced Global Traceable Down).
 In short, this translates to greater transparency in where the down comes from and ensures the birds were treated humanely and not subjected to unnecessary harm, such as force-feeding or live-plucking.
 In addition, the use of recycled fabrics has grown substantially in the past few years, with companies like Patagonia, REI Co-op, and Mountain Hardwear prioritizing these materials.